Comando Raggruppamento Subacquei e Incursori Teseo Tesei: Chronology

 COMSUBIN is currently based in three detachments near the Gulf of La Spezia in the Liguria region of north-west Italy.
 In keeping with its traditions, the command has long been known for its acquisition and use of unconventional weapons and small arms, such as the Armalite AR-10.

 Some nations including Italy continued to make and keep human torpedoes after 1945.

+Comsubin assisted in the investigation into the sinking of the Bayesian (yacht).

 Organisation

 The headquarters provides the services and maintenance needed for the groups to fulfill their missions.
 Part of the headquarter is the Research Office, which researches, develops and procures the materials and means needed by the operational groups.

 Operational Raiders Group

 The Operational Raiders Group (Gruppo Operativo Incursori - GOI) is an italian special forces unit and focuses on maritime special operations.
 The Raiders have four specific assignments: